Why is chanting The God's Name superior to meditation?

 Meditation [superconscious state (samādhi)] is not continuous but chanting can occur continuously.
 In order to blend with The Infinite Principle continuous spiritual practice is essential.
 The seeker comes to the waking state from the state of meditation since there is an attraction to the gross dimension.
 On the contrary the one chanting is continuously in the ‘waking state’, that is in a way he is in a continuous state of meditation!
 Click here to read more.

-- 3. The sacrificial fire (yadnya) and the sacrificial fire of chanting The Lord’s Name (japayadnya)
+- 3. The sacrificial fire (yadnya) and the sacrificial fire of chanting The God’s Name (japayadnya)

-- 4. Action (karma), chanting of The Lord’s Name and God
+- 4. Action (karma), chanting of The God’s Name

-- 5. The results of action and chanting The Lord’s Name
+- 5. The results of action and chanting The God’s Name

 - 6. Meditation and chanting